You did the work. Now learn to actually live. This is the strange quiet space after. When you are no longer surviving but not sure how to just be yet.

 Affirmations

-"I am allowed to take up space."
+"I am allowed to take up space.
+Not earn it.
+Not explain it.
+Just take it."

 "I am still becoming.
-That is enough."
+That is not a flaw.
+That is the whole point."

 The principles beneath everything.
 Not rules, reminders of how energy actually moves.